-1. Date the written request is received by victin n: 2.
+1. Date the written request is received by victim: 2.
 Name of victim: 3.
-Your name (if different from victim's): · · · · · · · · · · · · · · · · · · · 4.
-Name(s) of other family member(s) listed on the lease: 6.
-Name of the accused perpetrator (if known a and can be safely disclosed): 7.
-Relationship of the accused perpetrator to the ne victim: 8.
-Date(s) and times(s) of incident(s) (if known) : 10.
-Location of incident(s): In your own words, briefly describe the incident(s): knowledge and recollection, and that the individudent domestic violence, dating violence, sexual assault on this form is true and correct to the best of my ual named above in Item 2 is or has been a victim of it, or stalking.
-I acknowledge that submission of false y and could be the basis for denial of admission, Signature Signed on (Date) Public Reporting Burden: The public reporting average 1 hour per response.
-This includes the time information provided is to be used by the housing tenant is a victim of domestic violence, dating violence. burden for this collection of information is estimated to ne for collecting, reviewing, and reporting the data.
-The provider to request certification that the applicant or ence, sexual assault, or stalking.
-The information is VA.
-This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of Management and
+Your name (if different from om victim's): 4.
+Name(s) of other family m ember(s) listed on the lease: 5.
+Residence of victim: 6.
+Name of the accused perpe etrator (if known and can be safely disclosed): 7.
+Relationship of the accused d perpetrator to the victim: 8.
+Date(s) and times(s) of inci ident(s) (if known): 10.
+Location of incident(s): In your own words, briefly descri ibe the incident(s): and recollection, and that the indating violence, sexual assault nation provided on this form is true and correct to the best of my knowledge dividual named above in Item 2 is or has been a victim of domestic violence, t, or stalking.
+I acknowledge that submission of false information could and could be the basis for denial of admission, termination of assistance, or Signature Signed on (Date) average 1 hour per response.
+T information provided is to be us tenant is a victim of domestic v subject to the confidentiality re the public reporting burden for this collection of information is estimated to this includes the time for collecting, reviewing, and reporting the data.
+The sed by the housing provider to request certification that the applicant or riolence, dating violence, sexual assault, or stalking.
+The information is quirements of VAWA.
+This agency may not collect this information, and the this form, unless it displays a currently valid Office of Management and